springernature/vpat/springerlink.md

 <br><br>
 Pages rendered in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) may incorrectly use label elements for other purposes (e.g. for error messages on account management pages), omit labels for some functionality (e.g. the pagination number field on advanced search results pages and the text input for the main search component in the page banner).
 <br><br>
 Level one headings are omitted on some pages (e.g. search results pages).
 Other pages have multiple level one headings (e.g. static ancillary pages such as link.springer.com/termsandconditions).
+Some informational pages (e.g. Journal updates) do not use correctly-structured heading levels.
 <br><br>
 We are actively working to find and repair these problems.
 <br><br>